 FAQ relate to the topic Cut Frozen Meat

 Can I slice frozen meat with an electric slicer?

 It depends on the model you use.
-Electric slicers are typically used for slicing cooked or thawed meats.
-Still, some models can cut partially frozen meat (defrost it until it is only about 20% frozen).
+Electric slicers are typically used for slicing cooked or thawed meats, but today some models can cut partially frozen meat (defrost the frozen meat until it is only about 20% frozen).
 Therefore, it’s essential to check the manufacturer’s requirements and guidelines to ensure that your electric slicer is acceptable for slicing frozen meat.

 Is it better to slice meat hot or cold?

 The best time to slice your meat is when it has time to rest.
-You must wait a few minutes after the cooking process with heat before slicing or serving it.
-Meat now will be much juicier than meat immediately cut after taking it off the heat.
+You need to wait a few minutes after the cooking process with heat before slicing or serving it.
+Meat now will be much juicier than meat immediately sliced after taking it off the heat.

 Does meat get tougher the longer it’s frozen?